masterEye-07/AU-Week-3/README.md

-# Etherscan 3.0 - Ethereum Blockchain Explorer :mag:
+# Etherscan 3.0 - Ethereum Blockchain Explorer 🕵️‍♂️

 Etherscan 3.0 is a user-friendly web application that allows you to explore Ethereum blockchain transactions.
 With Etherscan 3.0, you can view detailed information about blocks and transactions, including transaction hash, block number, sender, recipient, confirmations, value, transaction fee, and data.

-## Features :rocket:
+## Features 🚀

-- **Block Navigation:** Easily navigate between blocks using the "Previous Block" and "Next Block" buttons.
+- **Block Navigation:** Easily navigate between blocks using the "Previous Block" ◀️ and "Next Block" ▶️ buttons.
 - **Transaction Listing:** Transactions are displayed in a paginated table, showing important details for each transaction.
 - **Transaction Details:** Clicking on a transaction in the table reveals additional information, such as transaction hash, block number, sender, recipient, confirmations, value, transaction fee, and data.
-- **Pagination:** Navigate through transaction pages using the "Previous" and "Next" buttons.
+- **Pagination:** Navigate through transaction pages using the "Previous" ⬅️ and "Next" ➡️ buttons.
 - **Responsive Design:** Enjoy a seamless experience on different screen sizes, including desktop and mobile devices.

-## Technologies Used :computer:
+## Technologies Used 💻

 - **React:** A JavaScript library for building user interfaces.
 - **Alchemy SDK:** A package for interacting with the Ethereum blockchain.
 - **ethers.js:** A library for interacting with Ethereum and Ethereum-like networks.
 - **HTML and CSS:** Used for structuring and styling the web application.

-## Usage :zap:
+## Usage ⚡

 To use Etherscan 3.0, follow these steps: